TREASURIES-Is the steepener trade over? Jobs data flattens yield curve

 "We think the Fed's going to get inflation, but they're going to have to move quicker than they think they have to move."

-In the first quarter, the spread between the two- and 10-year yields US2US10=TWEB rose to the highest since July 2015 and the spread between the five- and 30-year yields US5US30=TWEB to its highest since August 2014.
-On Friday, the two/10 spread was down 7 basis points and the 5/30 spread was down 4.2 basis points.
+The spread between two- and 10-year yields US2US10=TWEB was down 7 basis points on Friday and the spread between five- and 30-year yields US5US30=TWEB was down 4.2 basis points.

+Graff believes the Fed's goal of maximum employment is still too far away for the central bank to raise rates, but explained that for now, pricing in even higher inflation expectations is hard for investors.

 "Already markets are assuming inflation will average well above the Fed target for five whole years.
 It isn't reasonable to just keep pushing inflation higher and higher ad infinitum.
 At some point, even under average inflation targeting, the Fed reacts," said Graff.